ianderrington/genai/docs/Using/deploying/index.md

 ### [Budget Constraints](#budget-available)

 The allocated budget will affect your tool's monetization strategy.
 Highly dependent on your business model, it is crucial to optimize [model serving](../../Understanding/architectures/optimization.md) to avoid excessive computing needs.
+Using services that try to optimize this for you, like [OpenRouter](https://openrouter.ai/) may be helpful.

 ### [Back-end Computing](#compute-back-end)